4th century. The Iron Pillar of Delhi

 Duplex stainless steels developed that resist oxidation.

-World crude steel production reached 1,621 million tonnes (Mt) in 2015, down by 2.9% compared to 2014.
-In 2015, China accounted for 44.8% of the global market for steel, compared to 45.9% in 2014.
+World crude steel production reached 1,630 million tonnes (Mt) in 2016 and China accounted for 45% of the global market for steel.
 To reduce costs and increase competitiveness, many large steel producers are collaborating on the improvement of production technologies.
-From an environmental viewpoint, the industry remains a notable emitter of carbon dioxide (CO2), accounting for around 6.6% of all GHG emissions in the world.
+From an environmental viewpoint, the industry remains a notable emitter of carbon dioxide (CO2), accounting for around 7% of all GHG emissions in the world.
 Efforts are being made to tackle this through the research of innovative steelmaking technologies.
-During the past 50 years, the energy required to produce a tonne of steel has fallen by 60%, and throughout the 1990s there was a reduction of 20% in CO2 emissions for the industry.
+During the past 50 years, the energy required to produce a tonne of steel has fallen by a dramatic 60%.